Gerrxt07/Niva-Console/README.md

 - The full license and copyright notices are retained

 For the full license text, see: [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html)

+## 🤝 Contributing

+We welcome contributions from the community!
+To contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Make your changes and commit them with clear and concise messages.
+4. Push your changes to your forked repository.
+5. Create a pull request to the main repository.

+Please ensure your code adheres to our coding standards and includes appropriate tests.

+## 📜 Code of Conduct

+We are committed to fostering an open and welcoming environment.
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) to understand the expectations for behavior within our community.

 <div align="center">
   <p>Developed with ❤️ by Gerrxt07@Phantom Community</p>